subquery/documentation/docs/subquery_network/introduction/kepler.md

 kSQT is the name of the token that is used by participants who operate within the Kepler Network.
 This token mimics the properties of the eventual SubQuery Network token (SQT) in that tokens will be rewarded to Node Operators for performing tasks and Delegators can allocate their tokens to Node Operators to secure the network and receive rewards.

 Kepler is designed to enable participants to provide value to real projects which are migrated from SubQuery’s managed service to the decentralised offering and receive incentives via the Kepler token (kSQT).
-The kSQT token is issued with a very limited supply, but users can swap kSQT to USDC using our [Swap feature](./swap.md).
+The kSQT token is issued with a very limited supply, but users were able to swap kSQT to USDC using the Swap feature.

 ### Adding kSQT to your Wallet